idvorkin/idvorkin.github.io/_d/40-yo-programmer.md

 These are some half baked ideas, looking forwad to discussing with others to building better hypothesis.

 ### Hypothesis

+#### Exponential growth of programmers

+From clean craftsmanship:

+“People look at the number of young people in programming and conclude that it’s a young person’s profession.
+They ask, “Where are all the old people?”
+We’re all still here!
+We haven’t gone anywhere.
+There just weren’t that many of us to begin with.
+The problem is that there aren’t enough of us old guys to teach the new programmers coming in.
+For every programmer with 30 years’ experience, there are 63 programmers who need to learn something from her (or him), 32 of whom are brand new.”

 #### Won the lottery and cashed out